DefectDojo/django-DefectDojo/docs/content/integrations/jira.md

 **Customize JIRA issue description**

-By default Defect Dojo uses the `dojo/templates/issue-trackers/jira-description.tpl` template to render the description of the 'to be' created JIRA issue.
+By default Defect Dojo uses the `dojo/templates/issue-trackers/jira_full/jira-description.tpl` template to render the description of the 'to be' created JIRA issue.
 This file can be modified to your needs, rebuild all containers afterwards.
 There's also a more limited template available, which can be chosen when configuring a JIRA Instance or JIRA Project for a Product or Engagement:

 ![image](../../images/jira_issue_templates.png)

-Any template add to  `dojo/templates/issue-trackers/` will be added to the dropdown (after rebuilding/restarting the containers).
+Any folder added to  `dojo/templates/issue-trackers/` will be added to the dropdown (after rebuilding/restarting the containers).

 Engagement Epic Mapping
 .......................